sha0h0ng/front-end-stuff/react-notes/intro-to-reactjs.md

 ## Table of Contents

 1. [**Introduction to ReactJS**](#1-introduction-to-reactjs)

-   - What is ReactJS?
-   - Benefits of using ReactJS
-   - Comparing ReactJS with Python OOP concepts

 2. [**Setting Up the Development Environment**](#2-setting-up-the-development-environment)

-   - Installing Node.js and npm
-   - Using Vite to create a new React project
-   - Project file structure and key files
-   - Additional setup steps
-   - Installing and setting up React Bootstrap for theming

 3. [**Understanding Components**](#3-understanding-components)

-   - What are components in React?
-   - Functional components
-   - Building components using OOP principles
-   - Creating your first React component

 4. [**Props in React**](#4-props-in-react)

-   - Understanding props as component arguments
-   - Passing data between components
-   - Visualizing Props with a Component Tree Diagram
-   - Passing Data from Child to Parent Components
-   - Complete Example with Parent and Child Components
-   - Tips for Using Props Effectively

 5. [**State Management**](#5-state-management)

-   - Introduction to state in React
-   - Using the `useState` hook
-   - Managing state in functional components
-   - Best Practices for Managing State
-   - Common Mistakes to Avoid
-   - More Advanced Examples

 6. [**Handling Events**](#6-handling-events)

-   - Event handling in React
-   - Common Events in React
-   - Basic Event Handling Example
-   - Passing Arguments to Event Handlers
-   - Preventing Default Behavior
-   - Handling Events with Input Fields
-   - Synthetic Events in React
-   - Event Handling in Class Components
-   - Common Pitfalls and Things to Look Out For

 7. [**Consuming RESTful APIs with Axios**](#7-consuming-restful-apis-with-axios)

-   - Introduction to Axios
-   - Making GET and POST requests
-   - Handling asynchronous data with `useEffect`
-   - Understanding the frontend-backend interaction

 8. [**React Router**](#8-react-router)

-   - Setting up React Router
-   - Defining routes and navigation
-   - Difference between pages and components
-   - Creating a multi-page application

 9. [**Project: Building a Simple Web Application**](#9-project-building-a-simple-web-application)

-   - Integrating all concepts learned
-   - Building a responsive UI with React Bootstrap
-   - Fetching and displaying data from an API
-   - Implementing navigation with React Router
-   - Visualizing application flow with a diagram

 10. [**Recap and Further Learning**](#10-recap-and-further-learning)

-    - Recap of key concepts
-    - Resources for further learning

 11. [**FAQs**](#11-faqs)
     - [What is `JSX`?](#what-is-jsx)
     - [Difference Between `.js` and `.jsx` Files](#difference-between-js-and-jsx-files)